GluuFederation/docs-gluu-server-prod/docs/source/operation/faq.md

     Please use a virtual ethernet interface and a different IP address on your server

 ## Request email instead of username for login
 In oxTrust navigate to the Manage Authentication tab within the Configuration section.
-By default the Primary Key and Local Key are set to `uid`.
-Set those va    lues to `mail` and now your Gluu Server will expect email as the identifier instead of username.
+By default, the Primary Key and Local Key are set to `uid`.
+Set those values to `mail` and now your Gluu Server will expect email as the identifier instead of username.

 ![change2mail](../img/admin-guide/faq/change2mail.png)

+1. Click the 'Activate' button
+1. Open the 'Default Authentication' tab.
+Select 'auth_ldap_server'
-Now you will want to update your IDP login page to display `Email Address` as the requested identifier.
+1. Now you will want to update your IDP login page to display `Email Address` as the requested identifier.
 In order to do that you need to modify the `login.xhtm    l` file, which is located in `/opt/jetty-x.x/temp/jetty-localhost-xxxx-oxauth.war-_oxauth-any-1234.dir/webapp`.
 Insert `Email Address` as the value for `outputLabel`; this snippet is under the `dialog` class.
 S    ee the screenshot below.
 Alternative solution is to put customized `login.xhtml` into /opt/gluu/jetty/oxauth/custom/pages and [restart](./services.md#restart) `oxauth` service.

 ![update-login](../img/admin-guide/faq/update-login.png)